Chorus/DynamicsDocs/docs/Patients/Overview.md

     :::

     - *Related Contacts* - This is a list of any people that you are in contact with regarding the patient – parent/s, other guardian, school personnel, etc. The Patient's primary contacts display first.
 [Learn more about how to set up a patient's related contacts](Connection.md).
+    - *Documents* - This section is for uploading and accessing Patient documents, such as assessment reports, diagnoses, or consent forms.
+    - *Patient History* - *Coming Soon!* - This section is for managing a patient’s status.
+Click 'New Episode of Care History' to choose the status you are updating the patient to, and the date of the change.
+[Learn more about Episodes of Care](../Patients/EpisodeOfCare.md).
     - *Patient Preferences* - This section lists a patient’s preferences.
 When using the [Schedule Assistance](Scheduling/ScheduleAssistance.md) tool to find a Practitioner to service a Patient, the filters are populated with the Patient's preferences, and display practitioners who fit these criteria.
         - Preferred Languages - Select the languages that the patient is comfortable communicating in.
         - Practitioner Gender Preference – if the patient has a preference to the practitioner gender, set it here.